Waynesville, Missouri: Government

 Waynesville is classified a 3rd Class City with an elected mayor and city council.

-Sean A. Wilson currently holds the office of Mayor.
-The current city council members are Rob Rice and Bill Farnham (Ward 1), Donald Hayden and Ryan Hicks (Ward 2), Ryan Bland and Trudy Dils (Ward 3), and Amanda Koren and Robert Hyatt (Ward 4).
-John Doyle is the City Administrator, and Michele Brown is the City Clerk.
+Sean A. Wilson holds the office of mayor.
+The city council members are Rob Rice and Bill Farnham (Ward 1), Donald Hayden and Ryan Hicks (Ward 2), Ryan Bland and Trudy Dils (Ward 3), and Amanda Koren and Robert Hyatt (Ward 4).
+John Doyle is the city administrator and Michele Brown is the city clerk.

 Education

-Almost all of Waynesville is in Waynesville R-VI School District.
+Almost all of Waynesville is in the Waynesville R-VI School District.
 A small portion is in Laquey R-V School District.

-Waynesville Schools include Williams Early Childhood Development Center (Pre-K - Kindergarten), Wood Elementary (K-5), Pick Elementary (K-5), East Elementary (K-5), Freedom Elementary (K-5), Waynesville Sixth Grade Center (6th), Waynesville Middle School (7 & 8), and Waynesville High School (9-12).
+Waynesville Schools include Williams Early Childhood Development Center (Pre-K - Kindergarten), Wood Elementary (K-5), Pick Elementary (K-5), East Elementary (K-5), Freedom Elementary (K-5), Waynesville Sixth Grade Center (6th), Waynesville Middle School (7 & 8), and Waynesville High School (9–12).
 Waynesville has a public library, a branch of the Pulaski County Library District.